Scottish independence: Proposed 2023 independence referendum

+2026 election and aftermath

 Ahead of the 2026 Scottish Parliament election, First Minister John Swinney said in September 2025 that the UK Government should commit to granting a second referendum on independence should the SNP win a majority at the election.
 Speaking at an event in Edinburgh, Swinney urged the population of Scotland to "come together and demand a say over our future".
 UK Prime Minister Starmer claimed that he does not foresee the SNP winning a majority at the Scottish Parliament election, and accused Swinney of engaging in "distraction politics".
 Since the 2014 referendum, unionist politicians have argued against a second referendum on the basis that the vote in 2014 was billed as a "once in a generation" opportunity, which Swinney disputes.
 In an interview with the BBC, he claimed that "by 2030 there would be one million young Scots eligible to vote who were too young to participate in the 2014 referendum", further commenting "that seems like a generation to me".

-On September 4 2025, the Scottish Government published the Your Right to Decide paper, which sets out the governments prospectus on Scottish independence following a second referendum and establishes the view that "it is for the people of Scotland to decide on their constitutional future".
+On 4 September 2025, the Scottish Government published the Your Right to Decide paper, which set out the governments prospectus on Scottish independence following a second referendum and establishes the view that "it is for the people of Scotland to decide on their constitutional future".
 In the paper, the Scottish Government establishes the United Kingdom as a "voluntary union of nations", and therefore argues that Scotland should have the ability to decide whether to leave the voluntary union arrangement which established the United Kingdom of Great Britain following the signing of the Treaty of Union 1707 by the Parliament of Scotland and its English counterpart.